Kartik-Mathpal/Machine-Learning-projects/README.md

 # Machine-Learning-projects
 These are some of the Machine Learning projects that I have done.
-- Linear Regression - In this project the task was to find the variables that are significant in predicting the car price.
-This analysis will help a Chinese car maker that wants to enter American market.
+1. Linear Regression: Conducted an analysis to identify key variables influencing car prices, providing actionable insights for a Chinese car manufacturer planning to enter the American market.

-- Logistics Regression - In this project the task was to help an online education company to increase its lead conversion rate by focusing more on leads that have high probabiity of conversion (Hot Leads).
-This model will help the company to identify hot leads with high accuracy.
+2. Logistic Regression: Developed a predictive model to assist an online education company in improving its lead conversion rate by accurately identifying high-priority "hot leads," enabling targeted marketing efforts.